-The Pendulum is subject to British Standard BS 7976 and the test operated to UKSRG Guidelines.
+The Pendulum is subject to British Standard BS 7976, BS EN 13036-4:2003 and operated to the UK Slip Resistance Group Guidelines Issue 5 (2016).
 This is the UK HSE and UKSRG preferred in-situ slip test method.

 Pendulum Coefficient of Friction (CoF) Slip Testing is the HSE Original slip testing method in the UK.
 It is one of the two HSE recognised testing methods known and considered the most effective form of testing whether floors are fit for purpose.
 Using a pendulum, a specifically designed piece of equipment for the testing process, the Pendulum Slip Test mimics a heel sliding on the floor surface whilst measuring the resistance of a moving marker at the same time.
 This provides a Pendulum Test Value (PTV), which is used to determine the floor's slip resistance in both wet and dry conditions.